dev-fluidlabsph/flguides/README.md

 DB Reverse Engineering
 ==================

-This a quick tutorial on how create your application using one of the very impressive feature of Spring ROO, the DBRE.
+A quick tutorial on how create your application using one of the very impressive feature of Spring ROO, the DBRE.
 In fact, this feature is not new for most of the developers.
 JPA offers this but only allows you to instrospect the db schema and produce Java application once while Roo's version gives you the advantage of repeatedly doing it (re-instrospect and update the application).
 Here, we are gonna create a sample project to demonstrate how DBRE works.

 Requirements: